Call now in confidence immediate help & advice 24/7

 Unfortunately, there is no guarantee that attending drug and alcohol rehab will cure your addiction issues.

-A study by Dennis Donovan and co found that veterans in recovery from alcoholism who attended weekly aftercare groups for 9 months were 3 times more likely to remain abstinent than those who dropped out of aftercare.
+A study by Dennis Donovan and co found that veterans in recovery from alcoholism who attended weekly aftercare groups for 9 months after rehab were 3 times more likely to remain abstinent than those who dropped out of aftercare.

 How Do I Prepare for Drug and Alcohol Addiction Rehab in Birmingham?